 This also leads to fewer abandoned purchases and higher customer satisfaction.

-Netcetera's experts will explain how the 3DS SDK and Delegated Authentication work and how they can be implemented quickly and easily in practice in the webinar "Simplifying the Checkout Experience with 3DS SDK and Delegated Authentication" on 9 December.
+Netcetera's experts explain how the 3DS SDK and Delegated Authentication work and how they can be implemented quickly and easily in practice in the webinar "Simplifying the Checkout Experience with 3DS SDK and Delegated Authentication".

 EMV® is a registered trademark in the U.S. and other countries and an unregistered trademark elsewhere.
 The EMV trademark is owned by EMVCo, LLC.